CHAPTER 2: GOD

 The Problem of Conflicting Doctrines

-The Problem that Anything Goes
+The Problem of Anything Goes

 There is a religious organization called “Elvis Underground: The Church” whose mission is “to continue and further the Work of Elvis Presley, The King, toward uniting all species in universal rhythm and harmony.”
 It holds that Elvis is the most fundamental material in the Universe, and among its Commandments are “Don’t be Cruel,” “Love me Tender,” and “Viva Las Vegas.”
 That is, we should eradicate cruelty from oneself and the universe, love with tenderness, and take risks in life.
 Although Elvis Underground is more of a tribute to Elvis than a real religion, it nevertheless raises the same kind of philosophical questions that all religions do.
 What kind of thing is this Elvis principle and how do we know that it exists?
 Are we irrational if we accept Elvis on the basis of faith without proof?
 Is Elvis Underground a better religion than others?
 Philosophy of religion attempts to answer these and similar questions about the rational basis of religion.
 However, at the same time philosophy of religion avoids giving preference to any specific faith such as Christianity, Hinduism, or even the Elvis principle.
 What is important for the philosopher is the abstract concept of God and religious belief, not any particular faith tradition.
 While particular traditions may sometimes serve as illustrations, the focus is typically on larger problems surrounding God and religion.